zoom/zoomapps-texteditor-vuejs/README.md

 git clone https://github.com/zoom/za-vue-template.git
 ```

-Once cloned navigate to the `za-vue-template` directory:
+Once cloned navigate to the `zoomapps-texteditor-vuejs` directory:

 ```
-cd za-vue-template
+cd zoomapps-texteditor-vuejs
 ```

 Then install dependencies.
 Docker will do this within the container, but it's useful to have local packages for